TavernierAlicia/Tavernier_Alicia_M1_2020_ReactJS_ChatBotIO/README.md

 ### Special commands
 - /netflix : open Netflix in a new tab
-- /game + game name : open the game you choose in a new tab
+- /game + game name : open the game you choose in a new tab (if you don't type the game you want, it open a random game)
 - /music + service name (Spotify or Deezer) : open Spotify or Deezer in a new tab